emilekm2142/flatbuffers_uw/flatcc-0.5.2/doc/security.md

-Accessing a buffer that was created by a more recent of a FlatBuffers schema is safe iff the new version of the schema was created according the guidelines for schema evolution - notably no change of field identifiers or existing enum values and no removal or deprecation of required fields.
+Accessing a buffer that was created by a more recent of a FlatBuffers schema is safe iff the new version of the schema was created according the guidelines for schema evolution - notably no change of field Ids or existing enum values and no removal or deprecation of required fields.
 Googles flatc tool can check if a new schema version is safe.